Joey Tribbiani: Appearance in other seasons

 Despite his promiscuous nature towards many women throughout the series, he is highly protective and old-fashioned when it comes to the relationships of his own sisters.
 While he does not seem to have a problem with his own lifestyle, he repeatedly makes sure his sisters don't go down the same path.
 When he finds out in season 3, episode 11 that Chandler drunkenly made out with his sister Mary Angela, he attempts to force the two into a relationship.
 Later, in season 8, episode 10, Joey initially attempts to force his younger sister Dina into marriage with her hapless boyfriend upon hearing she's pregnant, but they play into his emotional nature by saying they want to raise the baby independently.

 While he is not very bright, Joey is a caring and kindhearted person.
 He lets Rachel live with him when she is fighting with Ross, financially supports Monica and Chandler, and helps Phoebe find work when she is unemployed.
 He is willing to marry Phoebe and Rachel on separate occasions he finds out that each is pregnant.
 Joey is also the most physically powerful of the group, being able to easily push Ross over a couch with only one hand, and offering to go to the coffee house to intimidate two bullies into leaving Ross and Chandler alone.

 He is a Stephen King fan, having read The Shining several times, as well as being a fan of the film adaptation of one of King's novels, Cujo.
 He also becomes a fan of the classic novel, Little Women after Rachel asks him to read it to see if it was better than The Shining.
 Joey briefly mentions to the gang that Al Pacino is his idol.
 Joey has the poster for the 1983 Al Pacino film Scarface in his bedroom and the same poster is seen in his house in Joey.
 Joey, Ross and Chandler are huge fans of Die Hard.

-He moved apartments four times in the series.
-The first time, he moved to his own lavish apartment away from Chandler (with whom the psychotic Eddie moved in) after he got the role as Dr. Drake Ramoray on Days of Our Lives, though he moved back soon afterward due to his loss of the role.
+He moves apartments four times in the series.
+The first time, he moves to his own lavish apartment away from Chandler (with whom the psychotic Eddie moved in) after he gets the role as Dr. Drake Ramoray on Days of Our Lives, though he moves back soon afterward due to his loss of the role.
 The other times are when he and Chandler move into what is usually Monica's apartment, after winning it from her in a game in "The One with the Embryos".
 They are later forced back to their own apartment by the girls.